 The crux of the Russian government's allegation is that Yukos evaded taxes through the illegal use of tax havens in the years 2000 through 2003.
 Beyond the fact that Yukos paid taxes at a level equivalent to or in excess of, on a percentage basis, every one of its competitors in the Russian energy business, there is a fundamental problem with the Russian government's legal case against Yukos.
-The fundamental problem is that the structures used by Yukos to limit its taxes were lawful under Russian law at the time that Yukos employed them.
+The fundamental problem with the Russian government's legal case against Yukos. mental problem is that the structures used by Yukos to limit its taxes were lawful under Russian law at the time that Yukos employed them.
 Russian authorities first had to change the tax law and then apply these changes retroactively in order to even allege tax evasion.
 Notably, Yukos competitors in the oil and gas field also employed these same tax structures and yet no significant charges of tax evasion have been brought against these companies.